telerik/xamarin-forms-docs/nativecontrols/android/getting-started-for-xamarin.md

 # Getting Started for Xamarin

-This article explains how to start using **Telerik UI for Android** in **Xamarin**.
+This article explains how to start using **Telerik UI for Xamarin.Android** in **Xamarin**.

 ## Overview
-The **Telerik UI for Android** Xamarin distribution comes as a set of **Dynamic Link Libraries**.
-To be able to use Telerik UI for Android in Xamarin, you will need to complete the following steps:
+The **Telerik UI for Xamarin.Android** Xamarin distribution comes as a set of **Dynamic Link Libraries**.
+To be able to use Telerik UI for Xamarin.Android in Xamarin, you will need to complete the following steps:

 1. Add references to the libraries inside your project.
 2. Add the appcompat and the recyclerview packages using the NuGet.